jayunit100/k8sprototypes/capv_recovery/README.md

 Nodes which are *off* are going to be automatically turned on.
 Nodes which are *deleted* will only be created if you have created a machineHealthCheck (https://cluster-api.sigs.k8s.io/tasks/healthcheck.html#creating-a-machinehealthcheck).

+## Master cluster vs Workload cluster

+In this example we also need to differentiate master clusters, which cannot self heal in the same way from workload clusters.
+Master clusters might go down because of etcd - in this case:

 - if ceil(n/2) nodes are dead.
 Your cluster will be down until capv recreates more machines.
 - if < ceil(n/2) are dead, your cluster will self heal and leader elect
 - if etcd is down on a node, the apiserver will also be down even if the quorum is still up.

+In this example, we turn machines Off as a way to simulate ETCD failures and see how HAProxy responds when it comes to noticing that APISErvers are down, and redirecting traffic.

 # using HAproxys dashboard to watch apiservers coming back up